-Swascan Cyber Security Team has identified at least 2 Critical vulnerabilities on what was believed to be Xerox ’s digital assets passively identified by using the Domain Threat Intelligence
+Swascan Offensive Security Team has identified at least 2 Critical vulnerabilities on what was believed to be Xerox ’s digital assets passively identified by using the Domain Threat Intelligence

 DTI – Domain Threat Intelligence – is service from Swascan’s Cyber Security Testing Cloud Suite.
 The service does not perform any security tests on the target and only operates on information available on the web or dark web (Osint and Closint).